Financing your Education - Grants

 - Level of financial need and available funds

-The Alumni Grant provides a credit discount on courses at Point Park for eligible graduates.
-Starting with new students for the Spring 2012 semester, an $80 per credit discount is available for graduate courses and a $30 per credit discount is available for undergraduate courses.
-It is the responsibility of the alum to request this discount prior to starting course work.
-If you are an alum and do not see the Alumni Grant reflected in your financial aid award letter, you should contact your admissions counselor immediately.
+The Alumni Grant provides a credit discount on most on-campus courses at Point Park for eligible graduates.
+An $80 per credit discount is available for graduate courses and a $30 per credit discount is available for undergraduate courses.
+It is the responsibility of the alumnus to request this discount prior to starting course work.

 Students are considered for this assistance after filing the FAFSA.
-Students who receive employer reimbursement are NOT eligible for Part-time or Accelerated Grants.
+Students who receive employer reimbursement are NOT eligible for Part-time Grants.

 Point Park University has established a transfer grant program for students from: